bballant/essays/Book-Report-Effective-C-2023-01-06.md

 The book provides information and examples for gcc, clang, and Visual C++.
 I am not really interested in Windows programming, but I still enjoyed reading about the different approaches.
-Dealing with three compilers didn't create too much extra cruft for the book.
 For times when I did try out the example code, I used gcc.
 In some places, like in the discussion of debugging, one or another of the platforms was used to illustrate the point.
 Therefore, to my surprise, GDB wasn't even mentioned in the debug section.